themrdemonized/STALKER-Anomaly-modded-exes/README.md

     * Minimal zoom is equal to either mechanical zoom or the one prescribed in section min_scope_zoom_factor.
     * The step of zoom adjustment is more precise.
 Also, it's possible to adjust the step of zoom with the console command zoom_step_count [1.0, 10.0], this option is also applicable to the binoculars.
   * In the new version all implementations from fakelens.script have moved directly to the engine. fakelens.script remained as a layer between the engine and scopeRadii.script

-* Fix of using `%c[color]` tag with multibyte font causing unexpected line ending by DPurple

 * Screen Space Shaders by Ascii1457 (https://www.moddb.com/mods/stalker-anomaly/addons/screen-space-shaders)